superboy999/HSEM/sw/README.md

-# This is the Software support, some drivers of the HSEM will be putted here.
+# This is the Software support, some drivers of the HSEM will be put here.

 ## HSEM function overview